 Business segmentation and reporting

-In addition, we report our financial performance on the various value chain initiatives across 3 value chain segments as follows:
+In addition, we report our financial performance on the various value chain initiatives across three value chain segments.

 Definitions of key financial metrics

 The definitions for the key financial metrics are as follows:

 Sales Volume: Sale of goods in metric tonne (MT) equivalent.
 There are no associated volumes for CFS and Ag Logistics & Infrastructure platforms.